-Vinyl yacht wrapping has many advantages over marine painting.
+Vinyl yacht wrapping has many advantages over marine painting, including:

-Vinyl yacht wrapping has many disadvantages compared to marine painting.
+Vinyl yacht wrapping has many disadvantages compared to marine painting, including:

 Esther Siles, marketing manager at Fibra Nautica explains, "There are several problems that can arise from vinyl being applied to a boat.
 For starters, aluminum boats where the appearance of corrosion is very common, it would be necessary to cut the vinyl to make repairs.
 This repair patch will then be accentuated over time as the vinyl will be weathering at different times, making the colour difference evident."